 Families will especially appreciate the conveniences of family restrooms scattered around the park that include private, roll-in showers.
 There is also ample seating and umbrellas in the sand at most rides' end, multiple bathrooms, including family and handicap bathrooms with showers, and multiple life jacket locations.
 These seemingly little details make for a much more relaxing theme and water park experience.
 There is also TapuTapu.
 This free wearable device allows guests to virtually queue plus more.

 Universal's Volcano Bay Parking & Transportation

 Guests not staying on-site at an official hotel will park in the regular Universal Orlando Resort parking structure located at Universal CityWalk.
 While parking at Universal CityWalk is not free, there are free shuttles from the Universal CityWalk parking lot to Volcano Bay.
 The Universal CityWalk address is 6000 Universal Blvd, Orlando FL 32819 for your mapping pleasure.
 On-site hotel guests will have free bus transportation to Volcano Bay.
-They also have their own dedicated entrance to Volcano Bay at Universal's Cabana Bay Beach Resort.
-While it's most convenient for Cabana Bay guests, any resort hotel guest is welcome to use it.
-You will need to show your room key.
+They also have their own dedicated entrance to Volcano Bay at Universal's Cabana Bay Beach Resort and can walk from Universal's Aventura Hotel.
+To access the dedicated entrance from Cabana Bay, you will need to show your room key.
 All guests will go through security.